 - Once students seem to grasp the value of 1 million, move to slide 3 and ask, “If I spend $1,000 every day, how many days would it take to spend 1 billion dollars?”
 (1,000,000 days or 2,740 years)

 - Now that your students are beginning to visualize the sheer quantity of 1 billion ask, “What is the current world population right now?” (over 7 billion).
-Follow up by asking, “Do you know what the world population is projected to be in the year 2050?” (over 9 billion).
+Follow up by asking, “Do you know what the world population is projected to be in the year 2050?” (nearly 10 billion).

 - Optional: If time allows, use one of the following activities to help students further visualize and understand the growth trends in world population: